Jacob Stallings Player Props: Marlins vs. Diamondbacks

-On Friday, Jacob Stallings (coming off going 1-for-3 with a double) and the Miami Marlins face the Arizona Diamondbacks, whose starting pitcher will be Madison Bumgarner.
-First pitch is at 6:40 PM ET.
+After going 1-for-4 with an RBI in his most recent game, Jacob Stallings and the Miami Marlins face the Arizona Diamondbacks (who will start Zac Gallen) at 1:40 PM ET on Sunday.

-In his most recent game, he went 1-for-3 with a double against the Phillies.
+In his last appearance, he went 1-for-4 with an RBI against the Diamondbacks.

 Jacob Stallings Game Info & Props vs. the Diamondbacks